huckmon/dockerwithjava/README.md

 Do `bash launch.sh` where launch.sh is the name of the shell script to launch the server.

-Alternately, if you don't want to use a launch script, just do `java -server -Xms<Min_Ram> -Xmx<Max_Ram> <Javaargs> -jar <Modloader_Jar> nogui`. you'll need to replace; Min_Ram and Max_Ram with the minimum and maximum memory you want to give the server, Modloader_Jar with the modloader jar file and Javaargs can be removed if you don't have any java arguments you want to use.
+Alternately, if you don't want to use a launch script, just do `java -server -Xms<Min_Ram> -Xmx<Max_Ram> <JavaArgs> -jar <Modloader_Jar> nogui`. you'll need to replace; Min_Ram and Max_Ram with the minimum and maximum memory you want to give the server, Modloader_Jar with the modloader jar file and JavaArgs can be removed if you don't have any java arguments you want to use or have no idea about them.
 If you run into issues with java, just replace java with the direct path to your java version.

 ## Server launch script